Azure/AzureMonitorStarterPacks/Packs/README.md

 The packs are divided into three categories: IaaS, PaaS and Platform.
 Each pack contains a set of rules and alerts that are deployed to the Log Analytics workspace.
 The packs also contain Grafana dashboards that are deployed to the Grafana environment.

 - [IaaS Packs](#iaas-packs): These packs are designed to monitor VMs and other IaaS resources.
 They are based on the AMA agent.
-- [PaaS Packs](#paas-packs): These packs are designed to monitor PaaS resources.
-They are based on the Azure Monitor metrics and diagnostics settings (optional).
-- [Platform Packs](#platform-packs): These packs are designed to monitor platform resources.
-They are based on the Azure Monitor metrics and diagnostics settings (optional).
+- [Services Packs](#services-packs): These packs are designed to monitor Azure native services.

 ## IaaS Packs